mandymejia/BayesfMRI/README.md

 ## Important Note on Dependencies:

 The INLA package is required, which, due to a CRAN policy, will not be installed automatically.
-You can obtain the two packages by running `install.packages("INLA", repos=c(getOption("repos"), INLA="https://inla.r-inla-download.org/R/stable"), dep=TRUE)`.
+You can obtain it by running `install.packages("INLA", repos=c(getOption("repos"), INLA="https://inla.r-inla-download.org/R/stable"), dep=FALSE)`.

 The default R-INLA binaries are built on Ubuntu1604.
 Instructions on how to obtain binaries for other Linux builds are available at http://www.r-inla.org/events/alternativelinuxbuilds.